wp-plugins/slickr-flickr/readme.txt

 == Screenshots ==
 1. Example of more than one Flickr Gallery and more than onb Flickr Slideshow in action on a single page
 1. Example of a Flickr galleria (a display including a large photo with thumbnails below)
 1. Example of an overlaid lightbox which appears on clicking a thumbnail

 == Changelog ==

+= 1.22 =
+* Added Flickr commons license selection
+* Added search by date taken and date uploaded
+* Added search by tag for group photos
+* Improved slideshow sizing
+* Added galleria 1.2 option
+* Increased photoset search from 20 to 50 photos
+* Added unlimited search for photosets  (Pro Edition only)
+* Added search by post publish date  (Pro Edition only)

 = 1.21 =
 * Added automatic failover from Flickr API to Flickr RSS if no photos are returned (Pro Edition only)